hakizimana-fred/server-art-gallery/README.md

 # server-art-gallery

-Tasks:  create an image gallery store for user
+Tasks:  create an image gallery store for user!